aaronstanek/UniversalCalendar/JulianDay.md

+# JulianDay

-# JulianDay encodes the Julian Day
+JulianDay encodes the Julian Day

 Its constructor argument is the Julian Day number